Landmine Press: Muscle Worked, Benefits, Form

 The Landmine Shoulder Press is a variation of the traditional shoulder press that involves using a barbell and a landmine attachment.

-In this exercise, the barbell is positioned in the landmine attachment, which is anchored to the ground, and lifted overhead using one arm or both arms simultaneously.
+In this exercise, the barbell is positioned in the landmine attachment, anchored to the ground, and lifted overhead using one or both arms simultaneously.

-The single arm landmine press also helps to fix any strength imbalances between the left and right sides of the bodies.
+It also helps to fix any strength imbalances between the left and right sides of the body.

 Landmine Shoulder Press